spraakbanken/mink-backend/docs/developers-guide.md

 ### Downloading Export Files

-This function is currently only available for corpora.
-After a Sparv job completes, users can download the resulting export files for further analysis or use.
-This is done via the `/corpus/exports/download/<resource_id>` route.
+After a corpus or lexicon job completes, users can download the resulting export files for further analysis or use.
+This is done via the `/corpus/exports/download/<resource_id>` and `/lexicon/exports/download/<resource_id>` routes.
 Users may choose to download all available exports, or select specific subdirectories or files as needed.

 ### Installing to other platforms